 At last her husband falls asleep.
-Shasta lies by his side and counts to 1,000, listening to him lightly soring.
-When she’s sure he’s sleeping, she slips out of bed, putting on her robe.
+Shasta lies by his side listening to his light snoring.
+Slowly she counts to 1,000.
+When she is sure he is sleeping, she slips out of bed and puts on her robe.

 She stops for a while on the landing to get her bearings, trying to remember the layout of the old mansion.